|Posted on 7 November, 2019 at 4:15|

 Does this seems familiar?
 January 1st, all fired up with good New Year intentions, you decide you are going to lose weight, exercise, eat more healthily, read more, learn an language…

 You try to change everything at once and it all gets too much.
 You go to the gym a few times then decide you don’t like that environment and getting fit sort of goes out of the window.
-Or you decide that meditating first thing in the morning is the way to go, but it is all too rushed and meditation falls by the wayside.
+Or you decide that meditating first thing in the morning, but it is all too rushed and meditation falls by the wayside.
 For many of us, by mid January all our good intentions have disappeared like an ice cream in a heatwave.

 I’ve used exercise as the example, but it could be about when you meditate or start writing your novel.
 If you want to change your diet, it could be when you try out different foods, recipes, etc. This year, I wanted to listen to more podcasts, but wondered when I would get the time to get into the habit.
 Before the New Year, I played around with times: during lunch?
 This ran into coaching time and mindset.
 At the end of the day?
 I was often going to private views and events.
 I tried out several times and in the end, I found that best time for me was in the morning whilst getting ready for the day.

 You can’t always change habits overnight or even find the right thing straightway.
 By doing some experimenting for a few weeks with new routines, tools, etc., you can give yourself a better chance to hit the ground running in the New Year and succeeding in your new habits.